I. Welding Current

 25m | Approximately 2V | Approximately 4V | Approximately 3V | Approximately 4V | Approximately 5V |

-Select the welding current according to the welding conditions for the corresponding plate thickness, and then calculate the welding voltage using the following formulas:
+Select the welding current based on the specific welding conditions and workpiece thickness.
+Calculate the appropriate welding voltage using the following empirical formulas:

 Welding Voltage = (0.05 × 200 + 14 ± 2) Volts